ZoomyCat/ghmd-ccs/README.md

 update
 ```

-It scans for the README.md files and merges the template with the converted markdown as the main content of each html file.
-It will replace the index every time.
+After that add and commit your index.html and README.md and your website will be up to date with the new content you just created, All in a more user friendly language.